A BLUEPRINT FOR RAISING PRINCIPLED MEN

 Who will be delivering the MU programme?

-The MU programme will be delivered by Mr Sulaiman Iqbal.
-An individual committed to supporting young people to achieve their full potential and live God-centred lives.
+The MU programme will be delivered by Mr Sulaiman Iqbal, an individual committed to his faith and driven to support young people to develop strong character, achieve academic excellence, and live lives of purpose.

-As the Founder of Team UPside, an award-winning educational charity, he spent four years supporting students in the Ealing, West London community and as a result was honoured with the Diana Award in 2022.
+As the founder of Team UPside, an educational charity started in 2019, he spent several years supporting students in the Ealing, West London community and was honoured with the Diana Award in 2022.

-Furthermore, his personal background growing up in a fatherless household has instilled in him empathy and a genuine commitment to serve young people from underserved backgrounds to achieve their full potential.
+Moreover, his personal experience of growing up in a fatherless household has instilled in him empathy and a genuine commitment to supporting young people from all backgrounds to achieve their full potential.

-He stands ready to support boys in the UK as they embark on their journey from boyhood to manhood during their secondary school years.
+He stands ready to support boys in the UK as they develop into young men of character, purpose, and service.

 What students should apply to the MU programme?

 The MU Mentorship Programme is open to boys aged 11-18 from all backgrounds across the UK.
-While the programme is rooted in the Islamic faith tradition, it is open to all boys as we believe its teachings and values are universally beneficial.
+While the programme is rooted in Islamic values, we welcome students from all backgrounds who are respectful of its faith-inspired ethos.
+We sincerely believe the programme’s focus on character, academic excellence, and community service is universally beneficial.

 o Priority Applicants: